simplitech/icon-dapp/README.md

 ```

 ## How to initialize the SDK
-Import the IconDapp package into your project and create a new instance of the IconDapp class by using NeonInvoker and NeonParser as parameters:
+Import the IconDapp package into your project and create a new instance of the IconDapp class by using a class that implements the Neo3Invoker interface and a class that implements the Neo3Parser interface as parameters.

+If you are going to use the IconDapp SDK to get information from the blockchain you should probably use [NeonInvoker](https://github.com/CityOfZion/neon-dappkit/blob/main/packages/neon-dappkit/src/NeonInvoker.ts) and [NeonParser](https://github.com/CityOfZion/neon-dappkit/blob/main/packages/neon-dappkit/src/NeonParser.ts) and not use an account to sign the transactions, but if you intend to use the SDK to add information to the blockchain you might want to use [WalletConnect](https://github.com/CityOfZion/wallet-connect-sdk) instead of NeonInvoker:
 ```typescript
 import { IconDapp } from '@simplitech/icon-dapp'
 import { NeonInvoker, NeonParser } from '@cityofzion/neon-dappkit'